The Dirac paradox in 1+1 dimensions and its realization with spin-orbit coupled nanowires: Dirac Heterojunctions with massless and massive modes

 Let us now focus on $E=0$, i.e. on the middle of the massive energy gap, and build up scattering state solutions on both sides of the junction, namely {

 } and {

 }

 where $k_0=0$, $\kappa_0=\Delta/\hbar v_F$.
 Here $\hat{a}_{L\uparrow}$ and $\hat{a}_{R\uparrow}$ are incoming operators describing a propagating mode impinging from the left(L) and from the right(R) of the interface, respectively, whereas $\hat{b}_{L\downarrow}$ and $\hat{b}_{R\downarrow}$ are outgoing operators for modes propagating to the left and to the right, respectively.
 Note that in the Dirac paradox configuration (see Fig.\ref{Fig2}) incoming states and outgoing states have opposite spin, namely spin-$\uparrow$ and spin-$\downarrow$, respectively.
 Furthermore in Eqs.(\ref{PsiL}) and (\ref{PsiR}) $\hat{c}_{L}$ and $\hat{c}_{R}$ describe evanescent modes on the left- and on the right-hand side of the interface.
-Importantly, because they are massive, their spinors are characterized by both spin components.
+Importantly, because they are massive, their spinors have two non vanishing components and their spin points along $y$.
 Introducing Eqs.(\ref{PsiL}) and (\ref{PsiR}) into Eq.(\ref{Psi-M-Psi}) and using Eq.(\ref{M-ris}), one can write

 where $\mathsf{S}$ denotes the Scattering Matrix returning the outgoing propagating modes {

 }

 with $\Delta \chi \doteq \chi_\uparrow-\chi_\downarrow$, $\Delta \nu \doteq \nu_\uparrow-\nu_\downarrow$ and $\Delta \gamma \doteq \gamma_\uparrow-\gamma_\downarrow$, whereas